IP in hard times

 The IP Hall of Fame honours those who have made an outstanding contribution to the development of IP law and practice.
 Devised and developed by IAM, it identifies individuals who have helped to establish IP as one of the key business assets of the 21st century.
 The aim is not only to acknowledge the vital role played by these innovators in fostering today’s vibrant IP environment and ensuring its continued health, but also to show how central IP is to the global economy and to the wellbeing of people around the world.

 The IP Hall of Fame welcomes new inductees on an annual basis.
 Via the nomination process, anyone in the global IP community can put forward a name to be considered by the IP Hall of Fame Academy, comprising all living IP Hall of Fame inductees and specially invited international IP thought leaders.
 A full list of academy members can be found here.

-On 10th June 2013, at a gala dinner to be held in the luxurious surroundings of the Fairmont Hotel, Copley Plaza, the newest individuals chosen for induction by the IP Hall of Fame Academy will be honoured by past inductees, members of the academy, IPBC delegates and invited guests.
+On 10th June 2013, a gala dinner was held in the luxurious surroundings of the Fairmont Hotel, Copley Plaza, the newest individuals chosen for induction by the IP Hall of Fame Academy were honoured by past inductees, members of the academy, IPBC delegates and invited guests.